 I loved this photo.
 Were those rocking chairs?
 Who was the woman in the hat with the cat?
 I think Mary was the woman standing.
 The curious woodwork above and near the fireplace, hasn't changed.

 Some Bubbly and Candlelight

-Again, we were delighted to realize how well informed the young staff was with the restaurant's history.
-We decided to eat first, before dragging out the cookbook...
+He also introduced us to Jacob, who was shadowing him.
+Jacob happened to be his younger brother and they made the perfect team.
+Again, we were delighted to realize how well informed the young staff was, about the restaurant's history.
+We decided to eat first, before dragging out the cookbook.

 My choice was the 8 ounce filet, grilled over the mesquite charcoal and basted with the traditional Witches Brew! (another tradition) My photo fails terribly!
 The meat's flavor was magical!
 The Grey Moss Squash (with cumin) was made with Mary's old recipe!
 The "Sour Cream Potato on the Half Shell" was mighty fine!